 With a unique flora and fauna, Lord Howe Island is considered an outstanding example of exclusive ecosystem developed from submarine volcanic activity.

 White sandy beaches, paradisiacal Lagoons protected by coral reef and a variety of birds and marine life characterize the island.
-Visitors can experience bird watching, fishing, hiking, bike riding, swimming and surfing in the crystal clear water or snorkeling and scuba diving to discover the colorful water life.
+Visitors can experience bird watching, with 14 species of seabirds, fishing, one of the top fishing destinations for its Marine Park and abundance of fish; snorkeling and scuba diving, discovering its spectacular coral reefs and crystal water and hiking and bike riding, with delightful trails.

 Photo credit: ©Lord Howe Island Tourism Association, Mt Eliza, Don Fochs, Ian Hutton, Ken Lees, Kerry Lorimer, Jack Shick